Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

 ## Automatic Type Inference

 When giving tags inline, types can often be automatically inferred.
-This is nice for proto-typing.
+This is nice for prototyping.
 Beware though that it’s the exact reverse of static type-safety guarantees.
 The compiler simply trusts you that things will work out.

 ```typescript